What Makes Merriam Special

 Student-Led Conferences

-Mid-year, every student (kindergarten-sixth grade) leads a conference with their parents in the classroom.
+Mid-year, every student (Kindergarten-Sixth grade) leads a conference with their parents in the classroom.
 (The classroom teacher is not present for this conference).
 This is an opportunity for students to present their work, reflect on their progress, share what they are proud of and what they are working on, and overall demonstrate a unique investment in the learning process by organizing and leading a discussion based on their academic achievements.

 Homework Procedures